Information about pre-surgical hair removal for B.C. patients, including the process to start funded pre-surgical hair removal.

 - The decision not to do pre-surgical hair removal should only be decided after informed consent discussion with the surgical team.

 - Pain relief options may be useful in making hair removal more tolerable.
-Your electrologist can provide options for funded topical pain relief as well as other strategies to reduce pain.
+Your hair removal vendor can provide options for funded topical pain relief as well as other strategies to reduce pain.